mprodriguezp/LG_yct/README.md

 # LG_yct
-Landscape genetics project of YCT in the Teton
+Landscape genetics project of YCT in the Teton River